syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Getting-Started.md

    * Creating a diagram control by using code.

-   To create a Diagram control using code, create a new Windows Forms application and add the following basic dependent Syncfusion assemblies to the project:
+   To create a Diagram control using code, create a new Windows Forms application and add the following basic dependent Syncfusion® assemblies to the project:

    * Syncfusion.Core.dll
    * Syncfusion.Diagram.Base.dll